 Key Differences Between Risks and Issues

-When planning a project, it is important to keep the differences between risks and issues in mind, as you should plan your risk management strategy and issue response differently.
+When planning a project, keeping the differences between risks and issues in mind is essential, as you should plan your risk management strategy and issue response differently.
 The key differences are:

-- Inevitability – risks concern events that may or may not occur, meaning that you can still keep your hopes up that they won’t happen.
-If you stumble upon an issue, however, it means that the problem has already occurred, and you need to take action.
+- Inevitability – risks concern events that may or may not occur, meaning that you can keep your hopes up that they won’t happen.
+However, if you stumble upon an issue, it means that the problem has already occurred, and you need to take action.

 - Severity – risks can be either positive or negative for the project, while issues are always negative.
-That is, risk can present an opportunity for the project, while an issue will always be a hindrance.
+Risk can present an opportunity for the project, while a problem will always be a hindrance.
 The outcome of solving an issue may still be beneficial, albeit it may take more time and effort.

-- Response – the goal of risk management is to be proactive and prevent risks from happening (if possible), while dealing with issues revolves around solving the problem at hand, with the aim of returning the project to its original state.
+- Response – the goal of risk management is to be proactive and prevent risks from happening (if possible) while dealing with issues revolves around solving the problem to return the project to its original state.

-Risk monitoring also plays a significant role in the early identification of issues, as it allows you to keep track of all possible negative events and their likelihood of occurring.
-This, in turn, can prove to be quite a costly and time-consuming endeavor.
+Risk monitoring also plays a significant role in the early identification of issues, as it allows you to keep track of all possible adverse events and their likelihood of occurring.
+This can prove to be quite a costly and time-consuming endeavor.

 Risk and Issue Documentation

 When designing a project, it is important to take risks and issues into account – and risk registers and issue logs are two of the most common tools used to document them.
-Both should include data relevant to the project at hand and be updated on a regular basis.
+Both should include data relevant to the project at hand and be updated regularly.

-A risk register is a list of all risks identified during the project, as well as complete descriptions of the given risks, expected impact, and contingency plans.
+A risk register is a list of all risks identified during the project and complete descriptions of the given risks, expected impact, and contingency plans.
 On top of that, the register is also used to track the status of each risk, from identified to mitigated.

-An issue log, on the other hand, is a list of all events that inhibited or are currently inhibiting the project’s smooth flow.
+On the other hand, an issue log is a list of all events that inhibited or are currently inhibiting the project’s smooth flow.
 It includes a description of the issue, the date of its occurrence, an assessment of its impact, and the steps and actions taken to resolve it.
 Solved issues are also kept in the log for future reference.

 Assumptions and Constraints

-Apart from risks and issues, project managers also need to be aware of assumptions and constraints.
-Both of them are conditions that have not been verified yet but are treated as true when planning the project.
+Besides risks and issues, project managers must also be aware of assumptions and constraints.
+Both conditions still need to be verified but are treated as accurate when planning the project.

-Assumptions are used to make calculations easier, for instance, when you need to estimate the project’s budget but don’t have all the information yet.
-Constraints are limitations that might impact the project, like a limited budget or time frame.
+Assumptions make calculations more accessible, for instance, when you need to estimate the project’s budget but don’t have all the information yet.
+Constraints are limitations that impact the project, like a limited budget or time frame.